Ayesha042/Gaming-Zone/README.md

 ---

-## 5. How to Run
-1. Download or copy all project files into a folder named `Gaming_Zone_Mini_Project`.
-2. Open `index.html` in any modern browser.
-3. Enter a username and click **Login**.
+1. Enter a username and click **Login**.
-4. Navigate to the dashboard to access games.
+2. Navigate to the dashboard to access games.
-5. Scores are automatically tracked and displayed in the leaderboard.
+3. Scores are automatically tracked and displayed in the leaderboard.

 ---

 ## 6. Future Enhancements
 - Add more games (e.g., Tic Tac Toe, Puzzle, Quiz with multiple questions)
-- Add user authentication with database
-- Add more advanced Snake game using Canvas
-- Add background music
-- Host online using GitHub Pages or Netlify

 ---